Knowee

 🧐 Not the exact question you are looking for?Go ask a question

-The two equivalent translations of an "unless" statement in logic are:
+The two equivalent translations of the statement "p unless q" are:

 This problem has been solved